michaelduong/Post/README.md

 We can fix this bug by adjusting the `timestamp` we use for the query by a single digit.

-1. Add a computed property `queryTimestamp` to the `Post` type that returns an `NSTimeInterval` adjusted by 0.000001 from the `self.timestamp`
+1. Add a computed property `queryTimestamp` to the `Post` type that returns an `TimeInterval` adjusted by 0.000001 from the `self.timestamp`
 2. Update the `queryEndInterval` variable in the `fetchPosts` function to use the `posts.last?.queryTimestamp` instead of the regular `timestamp`

 ### Black Diamonds